Gloogger/PLCopenNotes/Kap03Exercise.md

 ***

 # Hardware Platform
 The hardware platform I used is a teaching platform manufactured by GATHERWIN.
 It consists of two Omoron motors, one touch screen and a button panel.
-The platform is sufficient for most of the exercise involving motion control.
+The platform is sufficient for most of the exercises involving motion control.
 ![hardware platform](assets/images/hardware_platform.jpg)

+***

 <p style="text-align:center;">
 <button type="button" onclick="window.location.href='#top';">Back To Top</button>